ReactiveX/RxPY/README.md

-RxPY is a fairly complete implementation of [Rx](http://msdn.microsoft.com/en-us/data/gg577609.aspx) v2.2 with more than 126 query operators, and over 1100 passing unit-tests.
-RxPY is a direct port of RxJS, but also borrows a bit from RxNET and RxJava with regards to threading and blocking operators.
+RxPY is a fairly complete implementation of [Rx](http://msdn.microsoft.com/en-us/data/gg577609.aspx) v2.2 with more than 134 query operators, and over 1100 passing unit-tests.
+RxPY is mostly a direct port of RxJS, but also borrows a bit from RxNET and RxJava in terms of threading and blocking operators.

 RxPY follows [PEP 8](http://legacy.python.org/dev/peps/pep-0008/), so all function and method names are lowercase with words separated by underscores as